Differential Temporal Difference Learning: Introduction

 \textit{Optimal control and Markov decision processes:} Policy iteration and actor-critic algorithms are designed to approximate an optimal policy using two-step procedures: First, given a policy, the associated value function is computed (or approximated), and then the policy is updated based on this value function \cite{bershr96a, kontsi03a}.
 These approaches can be used for both discounted- and average-cost optimal control problems.

-\textit{Algorithm design for variance reduction:} Under general conditions, the asymptotic variance (i.e., the variance appearing in the central limit theorem for the ergodic averages in \eqref{e:barc}) is naturally expressed in terms of the relative value function $h$ \cite{asmgly07,MT}.
-The method of control variates is intended to reduce the asymptotic variance of various Monte Carlo methods; a version of this technique involves the construction of an approximate solution to Poisson's equation \cite{HenThesis,henmeytad03a,kyrkonmey08,delkon12,brodurmeymou18}.
+\textit{Algorithm design for variance reduction:} Under general conditions, the asymptotic variance (i.e., the variance appearing in the central limit theorem for the averages in \eqref{e:barc}) is naturally expressed in terms of the relative value function $h$ \cite{asmgly07,MT}.
+The method of control variates is intended to reduce the asymptotic variance of various Monte Carlo methods; a version of this technique involves the construction of an approximation to $h$ \cite{HenThesis,henmeytad03a,kyrkonmey08,delkon12,brodurmeymourad19}.

-\textit{Nonlinear filtering:} A recent approach to approximate nonlinear filtering requires the solution to Poisson's equation to obtain the innovation gain \cite{yanmehmey13,laumehmeyrag15}.
+\textit{Nonlinear filtering:} A recent approach to approximate nonlinear filtering requires the \emph{gradient} of the solution to Poisson's equation to obtain the ``innovation gain" \cite{yanmehmey13,laumehmeyrag15}.
 Approximations of the solution can lead to efficient implementations of this method \cite{tagmeh16a,raddevmey16,radmey18a}.